Gift Acceptance Policies

 Cash

-Cash gifts are acceptable in any form, including by cash, check, money order, wire transfer, or credit card, etc. Credit Card gifts are recorded in gross by donor and the credit card processing fees are recorded as UNICEF USA expense.
+Cash gifts are acceptable in any form, including by cash, check, money order, wire transfer, or credit card, etc. Credit Card gifts are credited in full to the donor, and the processing fees are recorded as UNICEF USA expense.

 Marketable and Publicly Traded Securities

 Marketable securities are liquid financial instruments that can be quickly converted into cash at a reasonable price.
-Such securities can include common stocks, Treasury bills, money market instruments, bonds, and other investment holdings.
-Stocks and Securities can be donated to UNICEF USA through Morgan Stanley (see Stock Gifts process on the UNICEF USA website).
+Such securities can include common stock, Treasury bills, mutual funds, money market instruments, bonds, and other investment holdings.
 Stocks are typically sold promptly after their receipt.
-An exception may be made if the gift is so large that the disposition of all shares might have an adverse market reaction and thus the decision may be made to pro-ratably liquidate the shares, although this is also performed quickly.
+An exception may be made if, due to the size of the gift, immediate liquidation might have an adverse market reaction.
+In such a case, the decision may be made to pro-ratably liquidate the securities although this is performed quickly.
+Donors wishing to make gifts via wire transfer, EFT/ACH or other electronic method should request transfer instructions from their point of contact in Philanthropy or call (800-361-5437) or email (webmaster@unicefusa.org).

 Donor Advised Funds (DAF)